-- Preheat the oven to 400ºF.
+- Preheat oven to 400ºF.
 Lightly coat a large baking dish with cooking spray.

-- In a large mixing bowl, add the whole potatoes, garlic cloves, olive oil, rosemary, salt and pepper.
-Mix thoroughly (hands work best) until the potatoes are coated evenly with the oil and spices.
+- In a large mixing bowl, toss together the potatoes, garlic, olive oil, rosemary, salt, and pepper.

 - Arrange the potatoes in a single layer in the prepared baking dish.
 Cover with a lid or aluminum foil and bake for 25 minutes.
 Remove the lid or foil.
-Turn potatoes and bake uncovered until the potatoes are soft and slightly browned, about 25 minutes.
-Transfer to a serving bowl, mix with butter.
-Sprinkle with parsley and serve.
+Turn potatoes and bake uncovered until the potatoes are soft and slightly browned (20-25 minutes).